Comedy Action Reel for Amazon MGM Studios

 G-Force - "Appliances Gone Rogue"

-In this sequence, our heroes face off against some nasty appliances.
+In this sequence, our heroes work to save one of their own by facing off against some nasty appliances.
 Go guinea pigs, go!!

 G-Force - "Shutdown / Escape"